 Other ways to serve your country, see the world, get money for college, and gain job skills.

 The government provides financial aid to help students pay for college.
 Other scholarships and grants are also available.
 Apply for student financial aid from the federal government, including grants, loans, and work-study.
 You can download FAFSA forms in English or Spanish, get help filling out the forms and track the status of your application at fafsa.ed.gov.
 If you are a high school student, you may also contact your guidance counselor for additional information about paying for college.

 Job Training and Serving Your Country

-There are many opportunities to become a hero, build communities, and promote peace and justice without risking your life or taking the life of another.
+There are many opportunities to become a hero, build communities, and promote peace and justice without taking the life of another.

 - YouthBuild.
 Teaches young people how to build new homes for people in need, and new lives for themselves.
 Receive a combination of classroom academic and job skills development and on-site training in a construction trade.